N129BZ/chartmaker/README.md

 ### To run the image: ***docker run -it n129bz/chartmaker:latest***
 ### To launch chartmaker on the docker image: ***cd /chartmaker*** then enter: ***node make*** or, for a specific chart: ***see Wiki for a complete list of possible arguments***

-### Requirements: nodejs + npm, sqlite3, python, perl, cpanminus, pngquant, imagemagick, curl, unzip, build-essential, libgdal-dev, libssl-dev, gdal-bin (v3.6.2 minimum)
+### Requirements: nodejs + npm, sqlite3, python, pngquant, imagemagick, curl, unzip, build-essential, libgdal-dev, libssl-dev, gdal-bin (v3.6.2 minimum)

 #### Installation:
 1.)
 This node.js application is designed to run on Linux, and also runs well on **WSL** (Windows Subsystem for Linux) and assumes a pre-existing node js installation
 2.)
 After installing all requirements, clone this repository, change directory to **chartmaker**, open a terminal and enter **npm install**
 3.)
-Give execute permissions to **perlinstall.sh** shell script and run it to install all the perl dependencies
+Run the application in a terminal with the command **node make** or to see command line options, **node main --help**
 4.)
-Run the application in a terminal with the command **node make** or to see command line options, **node main --help**
+If not passing a chart number argument, respond to the prompt for what to process
 5.)
-If not passing a chart number argument, respond to the prompt for what to process
-6.)
 Go do something else... depending on the number of charts and image quality, the process can take several hours to complete.

 ### Process Control Files